 Check References and Perform Background Checks

-You will find, however, because of the fear of litigation, many employers will share only the job title, dates of employment and occasionally, the person’s salary with you.
+Because of the fear of litigation, many employers will share only the job title, dates of employment and occasionally, the person’s salary with you.
 That’s why managers are a significant source.
 You should also take a look at the candidate’s public social media profiles and postings to make sure you’re hiring the person you’ve gotten to know.
 LinkedIn recommendations may further solidify your choice.

 Select the Most Qualified Person for the Job

 If you have reached a positive decision on a candidate, following the interviews and background checks, determine the compensation you will offer the selected candidate.
-These are the seven most critical factors to make sure you’ve considered or done before you make the actual job offer.
+These are the seven most critical factors to make sure you’ve considered before you make the actual job offer.

 Now that you’ve accomplished the first eight steps, you may make a written job offer.
 If reference checks are incomplete, you may make the offer contingent on the background and reference checks.

-Negotiate the Details of Salary and Start Date
+Negotiate Salary Details and Start Date

-The higher the level of the job in your organization, the more likely the candidate is to negotiate compensation, paid time off, guaranteed severance pay if the relationship fails to work out, company equipment, time working remotely and more.
+The higher the level of the job in your organization, the more likely the candidate will negotiate compensation, paid time off, guaranteed severance pay if the relationship fails to work out, company equipment, time working remotely and more.
 These individuals have the most potential to lose if they are leaving a current job and the employment relationship doesn’t work out with you.

-The two most common requests that I’ve encountered are for a higher starting salary and more paid time off.
+The two most common requests I’ve encountered are for a higher starting salary and more paid time off.
 Flexibility is required.
 You won’t have a happy new employee if he left a job where he had three weeks paid vacation for a job that offered him one week.

 Determine if you can accommodate other requests by your prospect.
 The most common I’ve encountered has been a vacation scheduled within the first few months of starting.
 I’ve also encountered several postponed starting dates to accommodate scheduled surgery.